the-road-to-javascript/the-road-to-javascript/manuscript/javascript-fundamentals-one/index.md

-# Fundamentals of JavaScript: I
+# JavaScript Fundamentals: Part I

 JavaScript is eating the world of software engineering and web development.
 This is a bold statement to start a book with, however, developers across the globe feel this sentiment.
 The [Stack Overflow survey from 2020](https://insights.stackoverflow.com/survey/2020#technology-programming-scripting-and-markup-languages-all-respondents) shows that 67% of the respondents see JavaScript on top as the most popular technology in the category of programming, scripting, and markup languages followed closely (63,1%) by its related HTML/CSS.
 The survey also sees *"moderate gains for TypeScript"* with an absolute of 25,4% in popularity.
 If you want to go further down the rabbit hole in this survey, you will see lots of JavaScript frameworks/libraries among the most popular ones across all programming languages.